-Arthritis Foundation.
+Arthritis Found.
 Good Living with Rheumatoid Arthritis.
-Atlanta: The Foundation, 2006.
+Atlanta: The Found, 2006.

 McQuade, J. and Mazur, M. A Practical Guide to Living with Rheumatoid Arthritis.
 Shenton Park, WA: AOWA, 2017.

 Piccaver, M. Everything Your GP Doesn’t Have Time to Tell You about Arthritis.
-Help for Aches and Pains.
 London: Sheldon, 2017.

 Taylor, P. Rheumatoid Arthritis Part 1 of 2.
 London: Henry Stewart Talks, 2020 (Video).